A Vertically Integrated Cannabis Company in the Making. Leveraging Quebec’s Market.

 Canadian cannabis sales are expected to generate up to $7.17 billion in sales in 2019.
 In Quebec alone, the recreational cannabis market is expected to generate between $420 million and $1 billion in sales, making it the second largest cannabis market in Canada.

 When compared to other provinces and territories, Quebec provides cannabis companies with a competitive advantage.
-To date, the province has issued licenses to only 12 companies and has expressed an interest in supporting local growers and producers.
+To date, Health Canada has issued licenses to only 14 companies in Quebec and the province has expressed an interest in supporting local growers and producers.
 Additionally, Quebec offers some of the lowest energy costs in the country and a strong pool of land, labor and technical expertise.

 Farnham, Quebec Facility

-Cannara has secured a 625,000-square-foot facility in Farnham, Quebec, which is 65 kilometers away from Montreal.
-The company has applied for a cultivation license―which they expect to receive in the near-term―and for a processing license that will facilitate all processing being done in-house.
+Cannara has secured a 625,000-square-foot facility in Farnham, Quebec, which is 45 minutes away from Montreal.
+The company has applied for a cultivation license which they expect to receive in the fall.

 The indoor, multi-purpose facility will include 500,000 square feet of production space, with capabilities such as cultivation, trimming, curing and extraction, and 100,000 square feet of processing space.